 So you’re just gonna completely forbid her from even getting near the ocean and never give a good reason as to why besides ‘it’s dangerous’?
 At least with Triton and Ariel he and Sebastian gave pretty decent reasons to not go on land.
 And if you told her about Morgana not only would that give her a better reason not to go near the ocean, but that would also give her the knowledge on how to deal with Morgana if she ever came into contact with her.

-Melody is missing and Ariel’s trying to find her to get her ready for the party, but Melody’s, you guessed it, swimming out in the ocean.
+Ariel’s trying to find Melody to get her ready for the party, but she’s, you guessed it, swimming out in the ocean.
 She’s swimming around finding sea shells with Sebastian, Scuttle and other fishy friends….

 So she can’t know about merpeople or Atlantica, but she’s perfectly allowed to talk to every talking fish in the sea, a talking crab and a talking seagull…..That never once struck her as odd?….How did Sebastian explain that without explaining the merpeople?
 Why is this never discussed?